Dance Director, Instructor

 Catherine believes Yoga can be a wonderful complement to any dance style, certainly Irish Dance.
 She is excited to teach a class that helps each dancer to improve strength, balance and breath work.

-Business Manager
+Owner, Business Manager

 Kim was a dance mom for seventeen + years, so she understands what the parents of our dancers want and need.
 She has managed a couple other dance studios and is thrilled to be fulfilling her dream of running an Irish Dance studio with her daughter, Lauren.

 Kim graduated from St. Olaf College with a double major in French Language and French History & Civilization, and later got her Master's in International Management (MIM) from the University of St. Thomas.
-She is currently the Office Manager for Animal Adventure in Hopkins.